Student Events, Celebrations, and Milestones

 - Orientation (July)

-Several more days of taking care of administrative tasks and requirements, i.e. textbooks, laptop check, ID badge, health insurance, passwords, etc. before classes officially start.
+This is the final opportunity for students to complete administrative tasks and requirements, i.e. textbooks, laptop check, ID badge, health insurance, passwords, etc. before classes officially start.

 - Way to go, you survived your first year of medical school!
 Keep up the hard work, this year you will be ready to take your first step exam.